 Consistency is Key

-When you utilize any ideas from the INFJ self care list, above (or any of your own), it’s important that you make it part of your daily or weekly routine.
+When you utilize any ideas from the INFJ self care list, above (or any of your own), for some of them, it’s important you make it part of your daily or weekly routine.
 If you practice yoga, then practice it regularly, whether that’s once a day or 3 times per week.
 If you decide that a 5- minute, guided morning meditation works and is helpful, then commit to it every morning.

 We first make our habits, and then our habits make us. – John Dryden